GitLab Runner Helm Chart

 • <TARGET_FILENAME> is the name of the certificate file as presented to the Runner containers.
 (For example: gitlab.hostname.crt.)

-• <CERTIFICATE_FILENAME> is the filename for the certificate relative to your current directory that will be imported into the secret.
+• <CERTIFICATE_FILENAME> is the filename for the certificate relative to your current directory to import into the secret.
 (For example: cert-directory/my-gitlab-certificate.crt)

 You then need to provide the secret’s name to the GitLab Runner chart.
 Add the following to your values.yaml: